Puppet: Origins

 Medieval knight puppets do battle in the Hortus deliciarum.
 Each puppet is manipulated by both puppeteers.

 Puppetry was practiced in Ancient Greece, and the oldest written records of puppetry can be found in the works of Herodotus and Xenophon, dating from the 5th century BC.
 The Greek word translated as "puppet" is "νευρόσπαστος" (nevrospastos), which literally means "drawn by strings, string-pulling", from "νεῦρον" (nevron), meaning either "sinew, tendon, muscle, string", or "wire", and "σπάω" (spaō), meaning "draw, pull".

 Aristotle (384–322 BC) discusses puppets in his work On the Motion of Animals.

 The movements of animals may be compared with those of automatic puppets, which are set going on the occasion of a tiny movement; the levers are released, and strike the twisted strings against one another.

 In India, puppetry was practiced from ancient times and is known by different names in different parts of the country.
 Excavation of clay dolls from Indus valley sites serve as an indication.
 The art of puppetry called Bommalattam is mentioned in Tamil literature Silappadikaram, which is written around 2nd century B.C.

-Types of puppet and puppetry
+Types

 Puppetry by its nature is a flexible and inventive medium and many puppet companies work with combinations of puppet forms and incorporate real objects into their performances.
 They might, for example, incorporate performing objects such as torn paper for snow, or a sign board with words as narrative devices within a production.
 The following are, alphabetically, the basic and conventional forms of puppet: